 RTA provides education and caring support to transgendered individuals and those close to them, through programs and resources focused on the factors affecting their lives.

-Vancouver Coastal Health Transgender Health Program: Guidelines for Transgender Care
+Vancouver Coastal Health Transgender Health Information Program

 This site offers consumer information and clinical protocols guidelines on transgender care.

 The World Professional Association for Transgender Health (WPATH)